FREQUENTLY ASKED QUESTIONS

 WHAT ARE MACHINE HAIRSTROKES?

 Microblading is just one way to form hairstrokes.
-Hairstrokes can also be made using the permanent makeup/tattoo machine.
+Hairstrokes can also be made using the permanent makeup/tattoo machine!
 This method is frequently called: "nano brows" or "machine hairstrokes".
 A needle cartridge comprised of a single or several needles is used to push pigment in little dots into the upper dermis to form a line.
-This method of making hairstrokes is less traumatic on the skin and provides the option of getting hairstrokes for all ages.
+This method of making hairstrokes is less traumatic on the skin and allows the option of getting hairstrokes for all ages.
 Microblading should not be done on anyone with thinned skin, and this can happen as early as age 40.
 Machine hairstrokes are the future!
-No scarring, less trauma to the skin, and everyone qualifies.
+No scarring, less trauma to the skin, more control over pigment depth and saturation, and everyone qualifies.

 WHAT IS MICROSHADING?